pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 ** Important note: **
 As result of METIS is non-deterministic, the resulting partitions differ between iterations.
 To perform training, make sure that each node has an access to the same data partition.
 Use a shared drive or remote storage, i.e. a docker volume or manually copy the dataset to each node of the cluster!

-The result of partitioning, for a two-part split of homogenous ``ogbn-products`` is as follows:
+The result of partitioning, for a two-part split of homogenous ``ogbn-products`` is:

 #. ogbn-products-labels:
     * label.pt:   target node/edge labels